Marshmallow Popcorn Balls

 Traditional popcorn balls use corn syrup, which binds the popcorn together and makes them sweet.
 For this recipe, we’ll use mini marshmallows instead.
 The marshmallows act like glue to keep the popcorn balls together, and the fruit-flavored gelatin adds both the color and the flavor.

 I love how customizable these are.
-You can make them for holidays, for football/basketball watching events, for graduations, for birthdays—whatever colors you need, you can find a fruity flavored gelatin for it.
+You can make them for holidays, for football/basketball watching events, for graduations, or for birthdays.
+Whatever colors you need, you can find a fruity flavored gelatin for it.

 Jump to: